Quasi-sphere: Definition

 where a, c ∈ R and b, x ∈ R^{s,t}.
 (Note: Though not mentioned in the source, we must exclude the combination b = 0 and a = 0.)

-Since a = 0 in permitted, this definition includes hyperplanes; it is thus a generalization of generalized circles and their analogues in any number of dimensions.
+Since a = 0 is permitted, this definition includes hyperplanes; it is thus a generalization of generalized circles and their analogues in any number of dimensions.
 This inclusion provides a more regular structure under conformal transformations than if they are omitted.

 This definition has been generalized to affine spaces over complex numbers and quaternions by replacing the quadratic form with a Hermitian form.

 A quasi-sphere P = {x ∈ X : Q(x) = k} in a quadratic space (X, Q) has a counter-sphere N = {x ∈ X : Q(x) = −k}.
 (Note: There are caveats when Q is definite.
 Also, when k = 0, it follows that N = P.) Furthermore, if k ≠ 0 and L is an isotropic line in X through x = 0, then L ∩ (P ∪ N) = ∅, puncturing the union of quasi-sphere and counter-sphere.
 One example is the unit hyperbola that forms a quasi-sphere of the hyperbolic plane, and its conjugate hyperbola, which is its counter-sphere.